Quantalabs/Quantalabs/README.md

 I'm an avid developer, musician, and hobbyist.
 Some of my projects include:
 - [epispot](https://github.com/epispot/epispot), a python package for epidemiologists.
-- [covid19-tracker](https://github.com/epispot/covid19-tracker), a Discord bot which tracks the pandemic.
+- [NCovDashboard](https://github.com/Quantalabs/NCovDashboard), a neat US COVID-19 Dashboard.

 and more...